flatpak/flat-manager/README.md

 The client takes tokens via either the `--token` argument or in the `REPO_TOKEN` environment variable.

+For a production setup, you will also want to generate a token for `delta-generator`.
+This can be done by following the above command with these arguments:

+    echo -n "secret" | base64 | cargo run --bin gentoken -- --base64 --secret-file - --name delta-generator --sub delta --scope generate

 ## Running

 To start the server, run: